tomheaton/mcjty-website/www/docs/1.12/concepts.md

 ###  Item

 An item is something you have in your inventory.
 For all blocks there is usually a corresponding item (that is created automatically) but there are also items that have no corresponding block (like a pickaxe, there is no pickaxe block).
-Like with blocks all items of the same type share the same Item instance so you cannot store item specific information in this class.
+Like with blocks all items of the same type share the same Item instance, so you cannot store item specific information in this class.
 If you need to do that you have to do that with NBT or damage through the ItemStack (more on this later).

 ###  TileEntity

 A tile entity is one way to add extra information and even logic to a block.
 As opposed to a Block, there is a difference instance of a tile entity for every block of the same type.
 That means you can store information here.
 All tile entity information that you want to persist when the world is saved has to be convertable to NBT data.
-By default tile entities are only data.
+By default, tile entities are only data.
 You can also have a tile entity that 'ticks' by implementing the ITickable interface.
 This way your tile entity can do operations and have an effect on the world in general.

 ###  ItemStack